 Frank Spillers, Service Designer, Founder and CEO of Experience Dynamics

-This course is ideal for you if you are:
+This course is ideal for you if you’re a:

-UX, UI and Graphic Designer: Gain new strategies for solving design problems and creating effective solutions.
+UX, UI, and Graphic Designer: Get new strategies for how to solve design problems and create effective solutions.

 Project manager: Manage processes that integrate all stakeholders to develop user-centric solutions.